Family Law Solicitors in Plymouth

 Many couples live together without realising that the law does not provide the same protections as marriage or civil partnership.
 Despite common belief, there is no such thing as a “common law marriage” in England and Wales.

-A cohabitation agreement allows couples to set out clearly how property, finances and other practical matters will be handled if the relationship were to end.
-For many people, it provides reassurance and clarity at a time when life together is beginning.
+A cohabitation agreement allows couples to record how property, finances and other practical matters would be handled if the relationship were ever to end.
+For many people, this provides reassurance and helps avoid uncertainty later on, particularly where one or both partners own property, have children, or are contributing different amounts financially.

-Our family law team can help you create a cohabitation agreement that reflects your circumstances and provides practical protection for the future.
+Our family law solicitors can help you prepare a carefully considered agreement that reflects your circumstances and helps protect your future interests.

 Domestic abuse support